 Fall is the perfect time to enjoy poking through vintage treasures or even trinkets all along the Southern Maine Antique Trail.
 Kennebunkport is situated right in the very middle, meaning that there are phenomenal antique shops all around us.

-One of Maine’s most photographed lighthouses, York’s Nubble Light, is ideal for a picnic or a quick day trip, and is just a few miles from Kennebunkport.
+One of Maine’s most photographed lighthouses, York’s Nubble Light, is ideal for a picnic or a quick day trip.
+And it’s just a few miles from Kennebunkport.

-But you can enjoy the sight of one of these iconic structures without ever leaving Kennebunkport, as the recently restored Goat Island Light House sits just off the coast of Cape Porpoise.
+But you can experience the sight of one of these iconic structures without ever leaving Kennebunkport.
+The recently restored Goat Island Light House sits just off the coast of Cape Porpoise.

-Pier 77 Restaurant and the Ramp offer casual and more elegant dining options overlooking Cape Porpoise Harbor and Goat Island Lighthouse, while the Arundel Wharf Restaurant offers views of the Kennebunk River and a stunning stretch of undisturbed land.
+Pier 77 Restaurant and the Ramp offer casual and more elegant dining options overlooking Cape Porpoise Harbor and Goat Island Lighthouse.
+In addition, the Arundel Wharf Restaurant has beautiful views of the Kennebunk River and a stunning stretch of undisturbed land.

-The wraparound front porch and lovingly maintained gardens are the ideal spot to enjoy and afternoon cup of tea and a freshly baked cookie while watching the changing scenery of Kennebunkport’s Historic District.
+The wraparound front porch and lovingly maintained gardens are the ideal spot to enjoy an afternoon cup of tea and a freshly baked cookie while watching the changing scenery of Kennebunkport’s Historic District.